dentsucreativeuk/dev-standards/Coding/JavaScript.md

 # JavaScript (JS) coding standards
 The following standards outline the requirements for production of JavaScript based in either the Browser or Node environments.
 Any environment specific advice will be noted.

-## Semicolons
-Semicolons **must** be used to terminate JS statements.
-No exceptions.

 ## Broad structure
 JS files **should** be segmented into components and modules.
 Usually a single module per motive.

 ### In-browser
-Each file should contain an immediately invoked function expression (IIFE) which encapsulates any global variables defined.
+Each file should contain an immediately invoked function expression (IIFE) which encapsulates any variables defined.

 IIFE definitions may **optionally** begin with a semicolon (`;`) in order to protect against concatenation issues.